 Reduce Hot Water Use

-- Switch to low flow showerheads – Low flow fixtures have a pretty bad reputation, but new low-flow models use as little as 2 gallons per minute while still pumping out water at 80 psi.
-That means that you can save water without sacrificing water pressure that we all love first thing in the morning.
+- Switch to low-flow showerheads.
+Low-flow fixtures have a pretty bad reputation.
+However, new low-flow models use as little as 2 gallons per minute while still pumping out water at 80 psi.
+That means you can save water without sacrificing the water pressure we all love first thing in the morning.

-- Replace the aerators on your faucets with low flow option – You can save up to 50% of the water you use at the tap by replacing your old aerators with new low-flow models.
-Standard aerators use 2 gallons per minute while a low flow one can use as little as 1 gallon per minute.
+- Replace the aerators on your faucets with a low flow option.
+You can save up to 50% of the water you use at the tap by replacing your old aerators with new low-flow models.
+Standard aerators use 2 gallons per minute, while low flow can use as little as 1 gallon per minute.

 Cut Down on Heat Waste in Your Water Heater

-- Reduce heat loss in your pipes – You water can lose a lot of heat as it travels through pipes.
+- Reduce heat loss in your pipes.
+Your water can lose much heat as it travels through pipes.
 Pick up some cheap pipe insulation from your hardware store to reduce the amount of heat being sucked out of the water as it goes to the fixture.